 Remember the show “Kids Say the Darndest Things” with Art Linkletter?
-I stumbled upon some of the darndest things that my four kids said growing up.
-Since Father’s Day was this month, I thought it would be fun to share with all of you fellow parents.
+That always got me and the family laughing.
+I documented plenty of funny lines spoken by my own kids and a while back, I stumbled upon one of those lists with some of the darndest things that my four kids said growing up.
+Since Father’s Day is this weekend, I thought it would be fun to share with all of you fellow parents.

-I have four kids: Kayla, 26; Hayden, 24; Tate, 21; and Dexter, 20.
+I have four kids: Kayla, 28; Hayden, 26; Tate, 24; and Dexter, 22.
 I wasn’t the greatest at keeping track of all the things my kids did.
 I probably should have recorded more events and taken more pictures, but one of the things I was good at was writing down funny sayings they said.
 I’ve included some memorable quotes below.

-My uncle shared a cool idea with me.
-He suggested recording my kids once a year for 30 seconds each time.
+On top of all the hilarious quotes I captured, my uncle shared a cool idea with me: he suggested recording my kids once a year for 30 seconds each time.
 Over the years I filmed each of my children at different ages.
 I started this when Kayla was 6 and Dexter was less than a year old.